nicodesh/ozone/README.md

 # ozone
-A little example of how using my Linear Regression Class LinReg(), included in my package ModelStats here : https://github.com/nicodesh/ModelStats
+"Ozone" is a just a little example of how using my Linear Regression Class LinReg(), included in my package ModelStats here : https://github.com/nicodesh/ModelStats